 Last night a German family sat at a table next to us.
 As soon as their asses hit the seats, all three of the kids pulled out devices and headphones and drifted off into another world.
 The mom and dad sipped their drinks and talked for a while and then pulled out their own phones and started surfing around.
 When the meals arrived, the kids didn’t even put down their phones – they shoveled food into their mouths with one hand as they held their devices up with the other.
 One day on the beach we passed four young girls, sitting in beach chairs as the sun was going down over the horizon and all four of them had their faces in their phones, oblivious to nature’s best show happening in front of them.
 We walked into one bar where there were six young backpackers sitting at a table, all of them consumed with their devices, completely ignoring each other.

 I cannot express with words how sad this makes me.
 When I first started backpacking, everybody talked to each other and it was great, because it was easy making friends anywhere you went.
 Now, in 2017, you can’t talk to anybody because they are holding a screen up to their face at all times, which acts as a wickedly effective social barrier.
 This is insane.
-When you are with another person, or in a group of people, and you are completely ignoring them in favour of staring at your phone, you are actually communicating something very important.
+When you are with another person, or in a group of people, and you are ignoring them in favour of staring at your phone, you are actually communicating something very important.
 What you are saying to them is, “You are not that important to me.
 I don’t give a shit about you or what you have to say.
-I’ve got all I need in this device here.”
+I’ve got all I need here in this device of mine.”
 It is wrong and it’s making people strange.
 So if you ever catch me doing this to you, please punch me directly in the face and take my phone and break it in half.
 And then punch me again.